Second Nature (Lucius album)

 Second Nature is the fourth studio album by American indie pop band Lucius.
-It was released on April 8, 2022 by Mom + Pop Music.
+It was released on April 8, 2022, by Mom + Pop Music.
 It is their first full-length studio album since Good Grief (2016).
 Second Nature was produced by Dave Cobb and Brandi Carlile.

 Background

 Lucius' previous studio album Good Grief was released in March 2016, followed by a compilation album in 2018 titled Nudes which consisted of acoustic versions of previously released songs in addition to new material.
 The band initially worked on an album self-described by band member Holly Laessig as "super heady [and] super conceptual" before shelving it in favor of what would eventually become Second Nature.

 Work for the album began shortly prior to lockdowns stemming from the COVID-19 pandemic with sessions beginning in Nashville, Tennessee that saw Lucius collaborate with outside writers for the first time such as Trent Dabbs and Lori McKenna.
 Sessions continued in Los Angeles virtually via Zoom before the band returned to Nashville for three weeks to complete the album at RCA Studios A.

 On January 11, 2022, Lucius announced details about the album, revealing its title Second Nature and its release date of April 8, 2022 with production helmed by Dave Cobb and Brandi Carlile.
-In a press release, Lucius member Jess Wolfe stated that the album derived from the personal experiences of grief that her and the rest of the band experienced during the pandemic, further adding that the album's musical direction was intended for the band to "[dance their] way through the darkness".
+In a press release, Lucius member Jess Wolfe stated that the album derived from the personal experiences of grief that she and the rest of the band experienced during the pandemic, further adding that the album's musical direction was intended for the band to "[dance their] way through the darkness".